androlo/sol-tester/README.md

 # sol-tester

 ## NOTICE: This lib is not release ready, and is for personal use as of now.
+Docs to come.

 This library consists of a number of utilities for building and testing Solidity contracts.